-Result 3 suggests the possibility that, in the model system we are considering, disruptive selection might generally cause the following long term process: (1) increase of phenotypic variance toward the maximum level allowed by random mating, $s^2 = \frac{1}{2}$, at the symmetric polymorphism E_0 ; (2) inception of assortative mating; (3) progressive reinforcement of assortment through a sequence of invasions and fixations of mating gene mutants; (4) attainment of complete assortment, resulting in full reproductive isolation between the two extreme phenotypes which alone remain at state E{∞} of the population, where phenotypic variance is $s^2=1$, the largest possible value for a distribution over [-1,1].
-If phases (1), (2) and (4) of this process are essentially validated by previous results, the central and most critical phase (3) needs a number of results yet to be ascertained, namely: (i) that a stable polymorphic equilibrium, \mathbf{E}{s} , of the two extreme alleles, $(\mathbf{e}{-}, \mathbf{e}{+})$, for the primary trait persists with continuity from \mathbf{E}0 to \mathbf{E}∞ as assortment increases throughout all intermediate levels, S, from random mating to complete isolation; (ii) that at each \mathbf{E}{s} mating gene mutants invade if and only if they increase the degree of assortment; (iii) that each \mathbf{E}{s} is an ESS with respect to mutations of the primary locus; (iv) that invasion generally does not result in polymorphism of mating genes but in replacement of the resident allele by the mutant.
+Result 3 suggests the possibility that, in the model system we are considering, disruptive selection might generally cause the following long-term process: (1) increase of phenotypic variance toward the maximum level allowed by random mating, $s^2=\frac{1}{2}$, at the symmetric polymorphism \mathbf{E}0 ; (2) inception of assortative mating; (3) progressive reinforcement of assortment through a sequence of invasions and fixations of mating gene mutants; (4) attainment of complete assortment, resulting in full reproductive isolation between the two extreme phenotypes which alone remain at state \mathbf{E}{∞} of the population, where phenotypic variance is $s^2=1$, the largest possible value for a distribution over [-1,1].
+If phases (1), (2) and (4) of this process are essented to the process and the process are essented to the process and the process are essented to the process and the process are essented to the process are essente tially validated by previous results, the central and most critical phase (3) needs a number of results yet to be ascertained, namely: (i) that a stable polymorphic equilibrium, E_s , of the two extreme alleles, (e{-},e{+}) , for the primary trait persists with continuity from E_0 to E{∞} as assortment increases throughout all intermediate levels, S, from random mating to complete isolation; (ii) that at each E{s} mating gene mutants invade if and only if they increase the degree of assortment; (iii) that each E_s is an ESS with respect to mutations of the primary locus; (iv) that invasion generally does not result in polymorphism of mating genes but in replacement of the resident allele by the mutant.
 Ascertainment of these points is complicated by the difficulty of solving analytically equilibrium equations (10).
 Thus several of our results will be based on evidence from numerical experiments rather than on analytical proofs.

+4.1.
 Polymorphism under disruptive selection with partial assortative mating so that $S \in [0,\infty)$ measures the strength of assortment, S=0 corresponding to random mating and $S=\infty$ to complete isolation.
 As long as the only trait values in the population are (-1, 0, 1), we need to be concerned with only three values of this function and in this respect, for convenience, we will also use the alternative notation